-This Old Testament appellation has never been more popular.
+Old Testament baby name Ezekiel has never been more popular.

-Thanks to Kelly for suggesting Ezekiel as our Baby Name of the Day.
+Thanks to Kelly for suggesting our Baby Name of the Day.

 Noah, Isaac, Jacob.
-The average kindergarten has at least one Old Testament patriarch on the roster.
+The average kindergarten has at least one Old Testament patriarch on the roster – probably more than one.

 While he’s not a baker, his story does include a recipe for bread: wheat, barley, beans, lentils, millet, spelt.
-The simple, wholesome bread that provided his sustenance during two years in the desert has inspired recipes, Ezekiel bread kits, and even Ezekiel 4:9 organic sprouted bread.
-(And cereal, and even cinnamon raisin English muffins.)
+The bread that provided his sustenance during two years in the desert has inspired recipes, Ezekiel bread kits, and even Ezekiel 4:9 organic sprouted bread.
+(Plus cereal, and even cinnamon raisin English muffins.)

 The prophet wasn’t the only bearer of the name in the ancient world, but he was the most famous.
-His name was adopted in the English-speaking world post-Reformation.
+His name was adopted in the English-speaking world post-Reformation by Protestant parents.

-Arthur Miller’s The Crucible was a semi-fictional account of the Salem witch trials.
+Arthur Miller’s The Crucible was a fictionalized account of the Salem witch trials.
 Miller named a character Ezekiel Cheever.
 He was among those who made accusations of witchcraft.

 There was a real life Ezekiel Cheever, but he had nothing to do with Salem.
 He was a widely respected and influential seventeenth century schoolmaster, the author of a well-regarded textbook on Latin and was a long-time headmaster at the prestigious Boston Latin.

-Into the late nineteenth century, Ezekiel was steadily used, though not common.
+Into the late nineteenth century, Ezekiel was steadily used, though not particularly common.

 Many of the best known Ezekiels are famous in fiction, and many of them answer to Zeke.